 But even people with prior convictions want to avoid another one.
-Old convictions on the record will age out over time, to an extent.
-Convictions older than 15 years before a new charge may not count on the Guidelines” Criminal History Score may exclude a discharge from a sentence more than than 15 years earlier.
+Because old convictions on the record will age out over time, to an extent.
+For example, the Guidelines” Criminal History Score may exclude a discharge from a sentence more than than 15 years earlier.

-Some cases involve enough evidence to make negotiation of the number of months worth a look.
-If the presumptive sentence could be twenty years, a defendant might consider a prosecution offer of a fraction of that.
-In the end, it’s always the client’s decision, not the lawyer’s.
+But some cases involve enough evidence to make negotiation of the number of months worth a look.
+So if the presumptive sentence could be twenty years, a defendant might consider a prosecution offer of a fraction of that.
+So in the end, it’s always the client’s decision, not the lawyer’s.

-Minnesota Felony Attorney Thomas Gallagher helped clients avoid lengthy prison sentences.
-He helped clients avoid felony records.
-Even better, Gallagher helped clients get charges dismissed, and not-guilty verdicts from juries.
+Minnesota Felony Attorney Thomas Gallagher helps clients avoid lengthy prison sentences.
+And he helps clients avoid felony records.
+Even better, Gallagher helps clients get dismissal of charges, and not-guilty verdicts.

 Attorney Thomas Gallagher’s 35 years experience could benefit you.
 And every client deserves the best defense.
 And Attorney Thomas Gallagher delivers.
 For more on some of the specific crimes commonly charged as felonies discussed on this site see: